lebebr01/simglm/README.md

 vignette("Intro", package = "simglm")
 ```

-Note: You may need to tell R to build the vignettes when installing the `simglm` package by doing the following:
+Note: If you install the development version of the package, you may need to tell R to build the vignettes when installing the `simglm` package by doing the following:

 ```r
 install_github("lebebr01/simglm", build_vignettes = TRUE)